 - Having a distorted, excessively negative body image

-- Preoccupation body shape and weight
+- Preoccupation with body shape and weight

 A person suffering from bulimia engages in episodes of bingeing and purging (often referred to as binge-purge cycles).

-During binges, he or she will eat a large amount of food, most often in private.
-He may raid the cupboards when home alone, for instance, eating several hundred dollars worth of groceries.
+During binges, she will eat a large amount of food, most often in private.
+She may raid the cupboards when home alone, for instance, eating several hundred dollars worth of groceries.
 Or she may visit several fast-food restaurants during one bingeing episode, secretly eating in her car between stops.
 Bulimia may compel a person to eat an entire birthday cake at once, rather than just a slice or two.

 Signs of Bingeing